apache/spark/docs/sql-migration-guide.md

   - Spark 2.1.1 introduced a new configuration key: `spark.sql.hive.caseSensitiveInferenceMode`.
 It had a default setting of `NEVER_INFER`, which kept behavior identical to 2.1.0.
 However, Spark 2.2.0 changes this setting's default value to `INFER_AND_SAVE` to restore compatibility with reading Hive metastore tables whose underlying file schema have mixed-case column names.
 With the `INFER_AND_SAVE` configuration value, on first access Spark will perform schema inference on any Hive metastore table for which it has not already saved an inferred schema.
 Note that schema inference can be a very time-consuming operation for tables with thousands of partitions.
 If compatibility with mixed-case column names is not a concern, you can safely set `spark.sql.hive.caseSensitiveInferenceMode` to `NEVER_INFER` to avoid the initial overhead of schema inference.
 Note that with the new default `INFER_AND_SAVE` setting, the results of the schema inference are saved as a metastore key for future use.
 Therefore, the initial schema inference occurs only at a table's first access.

   - Since Spark 2.2.1 and 2.3.0, the schema is always inferred at runtime when the data source tables have the columns that exist in both partition schema and data schema.
 The inferred schema does not have the partitioned columns.
 When reading the table, Spark respects the partition values of these overlapping columns instead of the values stored in the data source files.
-In 2.2.0 and 2.1.x release, the inferred schema is partitioned but the data of the table is invisible to users (i.e., the result set is empty).
+In 2.2.0 and 2.1.x release, the inferred schema is partitioned, but the data of the table is invisible to users (i.e., the result set is empty).

   - Since Spark 2.2, view definitions are stored in a different way from prior versions.
 This may cause Spark unable to read views created by prior versions.
 In such cases, you need to recreate the views using `ALTER VIEW AS` or `CREATE OR REPLACE VIEW AS` with newer Spark versions.